This notebook covers two scenarios where we’d like widget-related code to run without blocking the kernel from acting on other execution requests:

 If we take advantage of the event loop integration IPython offers, we can have a nice solution using the async/await syntax in Python 3.

-Next we invoke our asyncio event loop.
+First we invoke our asyncio event loop.
+This requires ipykernel 4.7 or later.

 We define a new function that returns a future for when a widget attribute changes.